anthonykulis/cps206/labs/Inhertinance/README.md

 *set, get, assert*.
 Make sure to enable assertions when testing with *java -ea MyTest*

 ### Part 2
-Write a class that either takes a Circle and returns a Square with the same area, or takes a Square and returns a Circle with the same area.
-Hint, there will be round off errors.
-If you wish, you could use a class (not primitive) to represent the decimal data type.
-This is a *lot* of extra work though.
-Feel free to simply use primitives.
+Write a class that has 2 methods which takes any of our objects and returns either a *Circle* *Square* of the same area.
+These methods should be named `toSquare` and `toCicle`

 ## Run By Date